dojo/docs/dojo/replace.rst

 With custom pattern
 -------------------

-In some cases you may want to use different braces, e.g., because your interpolated strings contain patterns similar to "{abc}", but they should not be evaluated and replaced, or your server-side framework already uses these patterns for something else.
+In some cases you may want to use different braces, e.g., because your interpolated strings contain patterns similar to ``{abc}``, but they should not be evaluated and replaced, or your server-side framework already uses these patterns for something else.
 In this case you should replace the pattern:

 .. code-block :: javascript
   :linenos: